 A fire relies on the presence of three elements in order to survive: oxygen, heat and combustible material.
 This is commonly known as the fire triangle.
-Unlike traditional sprinkler systems, which only remove heat, water mist systems deliver fire suppression by removing both heat and oxygen from a fire by jetting water at high, medium or low pressure through specially designed nozzles.
+Unlike traditional sprinkler systems, which only remove heat, water mist systems deliver fire suppression by removing both heat and oxygen from a fire by jetting pressurised water through specially designed nozzles.
 The nozzles atomise the water into micron-sized droplets, which rapidly expand into steam when they come into contact with a fire, depriving the fire of oxygen.

 Water mist fire suppression is not a new technology, it has been around since the 19th century, and has proved its effectiveness in maritime applications where it has been responsible for saving countless lives.
 It did not become widely used in land-based applications until the 1970’s when the Montreal protocol banned the use of halon gas as a fire suppressant.
 The technology was more widely adopted following the 1990 Scandinavian Star Disaster.